Michael Curtiz

 exactly what to do to please Tex, shortly after Tex's speech.
 We won't "spoil" his actions here.
 But they can be read

-as a sort of homosexual love play, that are probably gratifying to Tex.
+as a sort of gay love play, that are probably gratifying to Tex.

 Casablanca also has a gay friend in love with the hero.
 The police chief (played by Claude Rains)